-Robert Reed, The Life and Adventures of a Haunted Convict, or the Inmate of a Gloomy Prison
+Austin Reed, The Life and Adventures of a Haunted Convict, or the Inmate of a Gloomy Prison

-The exhibition gallery is closed while the library's building is under renovation.
+The exhibition gallery and reading room are closed for the month of August while the library's building is under renovation.